iksnae/book-tools/README.md

 - Building whenever content in the `book/` directory changes
 - Building when templates, styles, or build scripts are modified
-- Generating all formats (PDF, EPUB, HTML, MOBI)
+- Generating all formats (PDF, EPUB, HTML, MOBI, DOCX)
 - Uploading build artifacts for review
 - Creating detailed build summaries